by Joe Jamieson

 In terms of different professions, it was interesting to hear how they practised in their home countries.

-And I guess you heard lots about people’s actual hospital placements while they were in Nepal as well.
-You all get back together at the end of the day and talk through your experiences.
+I guess you also heard lots about people’s actual hospital placements while they were in Nepal.
+At the end of the day, you all get back together to discuss your experiences.

 We used to take a bus from the hospital back to the house, so we caught up about our days then and when we all got together over dinner.